New Patients- Referral & intake process

 The nominated specialist reviews the referral in the next several weeks (at least) and will either

-• DECLINE the referral and notify the referrer.
+• DECLINE the referral and notify the referrer; we will notify you by email.

 • ACCEPT the referral and

-• TRIAGE it to decide on the level of need for priority when offering earlier appointments that may become available.
+• TRIAGE it to advise their assessment of level of need for priority when offering appointments.

 • If triaged as relatively more urgent, they will try to OFFER AN APPOINTMENT as soon as possible.